bireme/CheckLinks/README.md

 # CheckLinks
-Library that checks if a collections of urls is good or broken.
+Library that checks if a collection of urls is good or broken.